Mobility Global News

-The PTOLEMUS research team is tracking important developments in Urban Mobility on a daily basis, take a look to see what the latest news is in mobility.
+The PTOLEMUS research team is tracking important developments in Mobility on a monthly basis, take a look to see what the latest news is in mobility.

 To see our latest research relating to Urban Mobility, click this link to find out more…

 |Fluctuo recently published their European Shared Mobility report, featuring Munich, Copenhagen, Lisbon and Dublin.
 Overall, in the past 12 months the European market saw an increase in the fleets of e-scooters and mopeds of 56,000 and 12,000.
 In total, more than 310,000 shared vehicles enteres the market in the past year.
 The report also shows increase of ridership and fleets in main urban centres around Europe.||_|

 |Car-sharing startup Turo expands to New York and France||01/06/2022|

 |“Peer-to-peer car-sharing company Turo is expanding to New York State and France in June, the company said on Wednesday.
 The expansion comes at a time when post/mid-COVID tourism is beginning to heat up, but renting a car will be difficult and expensive due to ongoing semiconductor shortages and supply chain issues.
 Turo’s launch in New York follows the state legislature’s passing of SB 6715 in December 2021, a law that provides a regulatory framework for peer-to-peer car-sharing operations in the state.
 New York was the only state in the country where such a service was unavailable, so the signing of the bill means Turo is now in all 50 states.
 Aside from the U.S., and now France, Turo’s service is available in the U.K. and Canada.
 The company says it spans 8,000 cities with more than 2 million active guests and 217,000 active vehicles on the platform as of March 31.”||_|